 In Landgraf, the Supreme Court justified its requirement for Congress to speak clearly on retroactivity by observing that such a rule "helps ensure that Congress itself has determined that the benefits of retroactivity outweigh the potential for disruption or unfairness."
 511 U.S. at 268.
-Indeed, retroactive application of the FY 23 Article 66 amendments would cause disruption within the military justice system.
-Although Appellant's case does not have a named victim, some similarly situated Air Force cases now pending at AFCCA do.7 If the FY 23 Article 66 amendments are applied to these statutorily-final cases, the victims will have to be told that their offenders' courts-martial were not final after all, and that, in fact, their offenders will be entitled to a new and full direct appellate review by a CCA.
+Indeed, retroactive application of the FY23 Article 66 amendments would cause disruption within the military justice system.
+Appellant's case involved a named victim, his 14-year-old stepdaughter, OM.
+She provided a victim impact statement at his court-martial describing how Appellant's crime made her scared every night to go to sleep and gave her nightmares about him coming after her and hurting her.9 (JA at 99-100.)
+If the FY23 Article 66 amendments are applied to statutorily-final cases, victims like OM must be told that their offenders' courts-martial were not final after all, and that, in fact, their offenders will be entitled to a new and full direct appellate review by a CCA.
 Given the potential disruption to crime victims' settled expectations, it is appropriate for this Court to ensure that Congress spoke clearly as to retroactivity.
 If Congress did not speak clearly, this Court cannot be confident that Congress ever weighed the benefits to the accused against the disruption to crime victims that retroactive application of these amendments would cause.
-Without that certainty, this Court should decline to apply the FY 23 Article 66 amendments retroactively.
+Without that certainty, this Court should decline to apply the FY23 Article 66 amendments retroactively.

-7 E.g. United States v.
+9 Some similarly situated Air Force cases recently or currently pending at AFCCA also involve named victims.
+E.g. United States v.
 Cooley, ACM 40376 and United States v.
-Boren, ACM 40296.
+Boren, 2025 CCA LEXIS 103 (A.F.
+Ct.
+Crim.
+App.
+19 March 2025).